ontio/ontology/docs/specifications/rpc_api.md

 #### 14. getmempooltxstate

-Query the transaction status in the memory pool.
+Query the transaction state in the memory pool.

 #### Parameter instruction